sneldb/sneldb/docs/src/design/storage_engine.md

 3. The event is appended to the WAL for shard 3 (durability).
 4. The event is inserted into shard 3’s active MemTable.
 5. When the MemTable reaches `flush_threshold`, it is swapped and the old one is queued for the background flush.
-6. The flush worker writes `segment-00137/` with column files, 16 zones (if 32,768/2,048), zone metadata, XOR filters, and offsets/index.
+6. The flush worker writes `segment-00137/` with column files, 16 zones (if 32,768/2,048), zone metadata, XOR filters, Zone SuRF filters, and offsets/index.
 7. Once published, queries immediately see the segment alongside any newer in-memory events.
 8. The WAL up to (and including) the flushed range is now safe to compact or rotate.